Nixtla/popol-vuh/README.md

 I put culture first.[I will never stop learning](#i-will-never-stop-learning).
 [I will build our business through maximizing value for our users, customers and colleagues](#i-will-build-our-business-through-creating-the-most-value-for-our-community-of-users-customers-and-collegues).
 I believe that Open Source is an extremely powerful idea.
 [I am motivated by the impact of my work.](#i-am-motivated-by-impact) [I will communicate a lot and effectively.](#i-will-communicate-as-much-as-possible-because-its-the-oxygen-of-a-distributed-company).
 I value the bond that connects us as a team.
 I support inclusion and diversity.
 I believe in treating each other, and the world, with compassion, kindness and respect.
 [I do a freaking good job.](#i-do-a-freaking-good-job)

+## Notes:

+You are expected to contribute.
+This system is expected to crash.
+Raise issues and push fixes.

+Thesis: a great culture is a culture that is constantly being improved and is in constand flux.

+Corrolary: the activity of this repos reflects the engagement of the community and the health of the company.

 ## Mission